Abstract

 Limitations of the study

 While we consider RiPA to be very helpful in guiding PROTAC development campaigns, its results will not be fully generalizable to the characteristics of PROTACs, as it is conceivable for this system to make false-negative and false-positive predictions.
 Thus, suitable target/E3 ligase pairs can fail in the RiPA setting because protein tags interfere with their interaction or reduce the activity of the E3 ligases.
-However, our system allows easy testing of different tagging approaches, and due to its simple workflow, it is easy to rapidly characterize the activity of a new E3 ligase using multiple target proteins.
+While our system offers easy testing of different tagging approaches and due to its simple workflow facilitates the rapid characterization of novel E3 ligases across multiple targets, it is currently not optimized for high-throughput evaluation of all 600+ E3 ligases.
+Achieving such scale would necessitate further adaptations, including the incorporation of pooled experimental strategies.

 Conversely, it is also conceivable that an E3 ligase that can efficiently decrease the levels of a particular target in the RiPA setting may be less suitable for PROTACs, since PROTACs that mimic the steric interaction of the target/E3 pair may not be easily identified in the chemical space.
 However, the RiPA system can certainly identify inappropriate E3 ligases that are not in the same cellular compartment as the target or that cannot add a degradation-inducing ubiquitin chain.
 Since RiPA also correctly predicted the differential suitability of VHL and Cereblon to degrade WDR5, we anticipate that it will be very helpful in streamlining chemical efforts in PROTAC development campaigns, both for PRTOACs based on established and novel E3 ligases.